 This article covers some frequently asked questions about how to modify or delete historical data.

 Using the Identify API only updates user property values for future events.
-Data that Amplitude has already ingested cannot be changed.
-The user will have to fire another event in order for Amplitude to apply the updated property value.
+You can't change data that Amplitude has already ingested.
+You need to fire another event for Amplitude to apply the updated property value.
 More details on how user properties are updated can be found here.

 I updated user properties using the Identify API.
 Why are there still 'none' values in my charts?